 But let's go into detail about the differences between the two. iPhone so you can choose the one that best suits your needs.

-iPhone 11 Pro and iPhone 12 comparison
+Comparison iPhone 11 Pro and iPhone 12

 Differences iPhone 11 Pro and iPhone 12

-Both iPhones have a single screen OLED Super Retina XDRThe iPhone 11 Pro offers a resolution of 2,436 by 1,125 pixels at 458 ppi versus the iPhone 12, which goes up to 2,532 by 1,170 pixels and a pixel density of 460 ppi.
-Turning to contrast, there is no difference here, with both offering a typical contrast ratio of 2,000,000:1However, when it comes to typical maximum brightness, the iPhone 11 Pro offers 800 nits versus 625 nits for the iPhone 12.
-However, in HDR mode, they are evenly matched, with a maximum brightness of 1,200 nits (HDR)**.
+Both iPhones are equipped with a OLED Super Retina XDR, The iPhone 11 Pro offers a resolution of 2,436 by 1,125 pixels at 458 ppi, HDR of course, compared to the iPhone 12 which goes up to 2,532 by 1,170 pixels and a pixel density of 460 ppi.
+Moving on to the subject of contrast, there is no difference here, with both offering a typical contrast ratio of 2,000,000:1, However, when it comes to typical maximum brightness, the iPhone 11 Pro offers 800 nits versus 625 nits for the iPhone 12.
+However, in HDR mode, they are tied, with a maximum brightness of 1,200 nits (HDR)**.

 The brain of the iPhone

-Speaking of these models, both are capable of millions of operations, though as the iPhone 12 is the newest to date, integrates the A14 Bionic Chip (the same as the iPhone 12 Pro), the fastest chip in a smartphone to date, and the iPhone 11 Pro comes with the 3rd generation A13 Bionic Chip with Neural Engine, which has little to envy from its iPhone 12 cousin.
+Speaking of these models, both are capable of millions of operations, though as the iPhone 12 is the newest to date, integrates the A14 Bionic Chip (the same as the iPhone 12 Pro), the fastest chip in a smartphone to date, and the iPhone 11 Pro comes with the 3rd generation A13 Bionic Chip with Neural Engine, which has little to envy its iPhone 12 cousin.

 iPhone camera

-The iPhone 12, on the other hand, features a 12 Mpx dual system with wide-angle (iPhone 12 ƒ/1.6 vs. iPhone 11 ƒ/1.8) and ultra-wide-angle (ƒ/2.4), x2 zoom, optical image stabilisation
+The iPhone 12, on the other hand, is equipped with a 12 Mpx dual system with wide-angle (iPhone 12 ƒ/1.6 vs. iPhone 11 ƒ/1.8) and ultra-wide-angle (ƒ/2.4), x2 zoom, optical image stabilization

-The difference is that the iPhone 12 has Smart HDR 3 for photos, Time-lapse with Night mode and that it is capable of HDR video recording with Dolby Vision at 30 fpsThe iPhone 11 Pro is also capable of optical zoom in x2 / zoom out x2 and digital zoom x6 in video.
+The difference is that the iPhone 12 has Smart HDR 3 for photos, Time-lapse with Night mode and that it is capable of HDR video recording with Dolby Vision at 30 fps, The iPhone 11 Pro is also capable of optical zoom in x2 / zoom out x2 and digital zoom x6 in video.
 However, the iPhone 11 Pro is capable of x2 optical zoom in / x2 zoom out and x6 digital zoom in video.
-Which do you prefer, photo or video?
+What do you prefer, photo or video?

 Front camera